flimzy/hapi/README.md

 # What is HAPI?

-HAPI, short for **Hypermedia API** is an router and minimalistic framework for creating Hypermedia APIs (aka REST) for the Go language.
+HAPI, short for **Hypermedia API**, is a router and minimalistic framework for creating Hypermedia APIs (aka REST) for the Go language.
 It is very much a work in progress, and in the very early stages of development.
 Therefore I do not recommend that you use it in anything like a production environment.
 If you are interested in partcipating in the development, your contribution is appreciated.